 The Institute President, Jenny Lyon supports this initiative.

-To further diversify the Working Group, expressions of interest from male members are invited, contact Lily Meszaros to find out what's involved.
-The Working Group also welcomes feedback on the new strategy, so please get in touch via email to the Institute or by phone +61 (0) 2 9239 6121.
-Watch this space for further updates as the initiatives are rolled out.
+The Working Group welcomes feedback on the new strategy, so please get in touch via email to the Institute or by phone +61 (0) 2 9239 6121.
+Look out for further updates on Actuaries Digital as the initiatives are rolled out.